 Naghmeh is the current holder of Outstanding Woman in Cyber (Scottish Cyber Awards 2017).
 These Awards are a highly prestigious and flagship event and the first of its kind in Scotland where the best of the best in cybersecurity are being recognised and awarded for their passion, dedication and hard work raising standards in both industry and academia.

 She has actively participated in leading and organising many cybersecurity events.
-This includes: Post Graduate Cyber Security (PGCS’16) symposium sponsored by SICSA, Poster Competition for Women in Cyber Security (PCWiCS’17) sponsored by SICSA, Poster Competition in Cyber Security (PCiCS’18) sponsored by SICSA, The First International Conference on Cyber Security and Digital Forensics (CSDF’18) sponsored by SICSA NEXUS, and The First/Second International Workshop on Securing IoT Networks (SITN’17 & ‘18).
+This includes: Post Graduate Cyber Security (PGCS’16) symposium sponsored by SICSA, Poster Competition for Women in Cyber Security (PCWiCS’17) sponsored by SICSA, Poster Competition in Cyber Security (PCiCS’18) sponsored by SICSA, The First International Conference on Cyber Security and Digital Forensics (CSDF’18) sponsored by SICSA NEXUS, Security of Information and Networks (SIN), and The First/Second International Workshop on Securing IoT Networks (SITN’17 & ‘18).
 Naghmeh has been invited to serve as a technical program committee member and a session Chair of major international conferences and an editorial board as well as a reviewer for prestigious journals since 2013.
 Some of these conferences and journals include: 7th to 11th international conference on Security of Information and Networks (SIN), Special Session on Industrial Automation and Process System’s Security (ISIE-IAPSS’17) in conjunction with IEEE ISIE’17, The First/ Second International Workshop on Secure Smart Societies in Next Generation Networks (SECSOC’17 & ‘18) in conjunction with IEEE iThings’17 & ‘18.
-Journal of Information Security and Applications, Journal of Computers & Security, Journal of Cyber Security Technology, and Journal of Optical Switching and Networking.
+Journal of Information Security and Applications, Journal of Computers & Security, IEEE Access, Journal of Cyber Security Technology, and Journal of Optical Switching and Networking.
 In addition, she has been involved in supervising Honours, summer interns, MSc, and PhD students since she achieved her PhD in 2013.
 Naghmeh is a DoS for two collaborative PhDs.
 The first one is a PhD research work on ICS security analysis and countermeasures using machine learning with a focus on clean water supply systems.
 It is an ongoing and successful collaborative research work between ENU-SoC and ENU- SEBE.
 Secondly, Naghmeh acts as a DoS for a PhD project on cyberbullying detection using victim’s sentiment analysis in social media.
 It is also a current collaborative and successful research work between ENU-SoC and King Abdulaziz University in the Kingdom of Saudi Arabia.
 Naghmeh and her research students have produced significant and ongoing joint research outcomes.